ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ---
-title: Hosting a Git server on FreeNAS
+title: Installing a Git server on FreeNAS
 excerpt: >
-    Learn how to host a lightweight Git server on your FreeNAS server.
+    Learn how to install a lightweight Git server on your FreeNAS server.
 Host the repositories that contain critical business data on your own infrastructure.
 date: 2019-02-14
 categories: